Blog

 Prof Mark Whiteley speaking at The Venous Forum 2014

-Finally Professor Mark Whiteley gave one lecture on the future of varicose vein surgery in the UK in the private sector, as the NHS and private medical insurers seem to be withdrawing from funding venous disease and then took part in a debate on local anaesthetic varicose vein surgery.
+Finally Professor Whiteley gave one lecture on the future of varicose vein surgery in the UK in the private sector. as the NHS and private medical insurers seem to be withdrawing from funding venous disease and then took part in a debate on local anaesthetic varicose vein surgery.